railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Opportunities.rst

 .. figure:: images/crm_calendar_month.png
    :align: center

-   *Meetings calendar in monthly view.*
+   *Meetings calendar in monthly view*

 .. figure:: images/crm_calendar_week.png
    :align: center

-   *Meetings calendar in weekly view.*
+   *Meetings calendar in weekly view*

 In the calendar you distinguish between multi-day events and events that last only for a few hours.
 Multi-day events have a colored background whereas single events have a colored font.
 Each event